pydantic/pydantic/docs/index.rst

 --------------

-While pydantic will work well with any IDE out of the box, a PyCharm plugin offering improved pydantic integration is available on the JetBrains Plugins Repository.
+While pydantic will work well with any IDE out of the box, a PyCharm plugin offering improved pydantic integration is available on the JetBrains Plugins Repository for PyCharm.
-You can install the plugin for free from the plugin marketplace (PyCharm's Preferences -> Plugin -> Marketplace).
+You can install the plugin for free from the plugin marketplace (PyCharm's Preferences -> Plugin -> Marketplace -> search "pydantic").

 The plugin currently supports the following features: